KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 Though there is an "upper bound" to area population, as Balaji Srinivasan points out, "when cloud formations take physical shape, neither their scale nor duration has an upper bound."

+As software and mobile "eat the world," and our lifestyles are reorganized, the winning organizations will be the ones that adapt the fastest and the best.

 ## Competitor Idea Maze
 The competition (not who you might think)